Birth Control Pills

 Take your pills at the same time each day.
 This will help you to remember to take your pills and gives you the most protection against pregnancy.
-Plan to take the pills with something else you do every day, such as brushing your teeth, eating dinner, going to sleep, or set an alarm to help you remember to take the pill on time.
+Take the pill with something else you do every day, such as brushing your teeth, going to sleep, or set a cell phone alarm to help you remember to take the pill on time.
 You can also down load a pill reminder app for your cell phone.

 What if I forget to take the pill?

 If you forget a pill, take it as soon as you remember.
 If you are 24 hours late taking your pill, take both at the same time.
 Be sure to use a second method of contraception, such as condoms, for 7 days of active pills if you are 24 hours late taking a pill or you miss the first or last active pill of the pack.
 When you miss a piss there is an increased risk of pregnancy.
 If you miss 2 pills in a row, you may want to consider emergency contraception.
 Read the package information for instructions on missed pills or call your health care provider if you have any questions.

 When do the pills become effective?

-Are there other times I need to use supplemental contraception?
+Are there times I need to use supplemental contraception?

 Use condoms in addition to pills if: